ibm-cloud-docs/image-templates/image_index.md

 ---

 {:shortdesc: .shortdesc}
+{:note: .note}
 {:new_window: target="_blank"}

 # Getting started with image templates
 {: #getting-started-with-image-templates}

-With {{site.data.keyword.BluSoftlayer_full}} image templates, you can capture an image of a virtual server to quickly replicate its configuration with minimal changes in the order process.
+With {{site.data.keyword.cloud}} image templates, you can capture an image of a virtual server to quickly replicate its configuration with minimal changes in the order process.
 {:shortdesc}

+Image templates are not intended for use as a backup strategy.
+{:note}

 ## Creating an image template